anarehder/social-postify/README.md

 ## 5 - Uso

-A porta utilizada padrão do Nest pe a porta 3000.
+A porta utilizada padrão do Nest é a porta 3000.

 ### As rotas disponíveis são:
   - medias